-The role of teacher factors, reflected in Hypothesis H3, is also supported by the regression results.
+The role of teacher factors, as reflected in Hypothesis H3, is similarly supported by the regression results.
 Teacher factors, including professional knowledge, teaching ability, and educational competence, significantly influence student talent quality training.
-Teachers with higher levels of expertise and pedagogical skills are more effective in cultivating students' abilities, enhancing intellectual curiosity, and promoting independent thinking.
-This outcome aligns with existing literature emphasizing the critical role teachers play in shaping students' academic and professional trajectories.
+Teachers with higher levels of expertise and pedagogical skills are more effective in cultivating students'

+abilities, enhancing intellectual curiosity, and promoting independent thinking.
+This outcome aligns with existing literature that emphasizes the vital role of teachers in shaping students' academic and professional trajectories.

-Student personal factors, examined in Hypotheses H4 and H8, are found to be essential in cultivating student talent and personal development.
-The supported hypothesis indicates that student factors, including learning motivation and ability, play a critical role in determining their personal development and talent quality training.
-Motivated students are more likely to engage actively in the learning process, set higher personal goals, and seek opportunities for growth, all contributing to their overall development.
-This finding highlights the need for institutions to enhance intrinsic motivation and create supportive learning environments that encourage self-directed learning.
+Student personal factors, examined in Hypotheses H4 and H8, were found to be crucial in the cultivation of student talent and personal development.
+The supported hypothesis reveals that student factors, including learning motivation and ability, play a critical role in determining both their personal development and talent quality training.
+Motivated students are more likely to engage actively in the learning process, set higher personal goals, and seek out opportunities for growth, all of which contribute to their overall development.
+This finding highlights the need for institutions to enhance intrinsic motivation and create a supportive learning environment that encourages self-directed learning.

-Hypotheses H5, H6, and H7, which explore the relationships among university facilities, school management, teacher factors, and personal development, are also supported.
+Hypotheses H5, H6, and H7, which explore the relationship between university facilities, school management, teacher factors, and personal development, are also supported.
 The results indicate that a holistic approach, which combines strong institutional support, effective teaching, and modern facilities, is key to promoting personal development among students.
-Personal development is linked not only to academic achievement but also to broader competencies, such as leadership, communication, and critical thinking, which are essential for success in personal and professional contexts.
+Personal development is not only linked to academic achievement but also to broader competencies such as leadership, communication, and critical thinking, which are essential for success in both personal and professional contexts.

-Finally, Hypothesis H9, positing a relationship between personal development and talent quality training, is supported by the analysis.
-Personal development serves as a foundation for student talent cultivation, as students who experience personal growth tend to exhibit higher levels of competence in both academic and extracurricular pursuits.
-This finding emphasizes the importance of creating learning environments that support the holistic development of students, ensuring they are prepared to excel both within and beyond the academic sphere.
+Finally, Hypothesis H9, which posits a relationship between personal development and talent quality training, is supported by the analysis.
+Personal development serves as a foundation for student talent cultivation, as students who grow personally tend to exhibit higher levels of competence in academic and extracurricular pursuits.
+This finding emphasizes the importance of creating learning environments that support the holistic development of students, ensuring that they are prepared to excel both within and beyond the academic sphere.

-Overall, the multiple regression analysis provides valuable insights into the complex interplay among various institutional and individual factors contributing to student talent quality cultivation.
+So, the multiple regression analysis provides valuable insights into the complex interplay between various institutional and individual factors that contribute to student talent quality cultivation.
 While the model explains a moderate portion of the variance in STQ, the relatively low adjusted R2 and F-statistic suggest that future research should explore additional variables to gain a more comprehensive understanding of the factors driving student success.

-The multiple regression analysis conducted in this study highlights the influence of various factors on the cultivation of student talent quality.
-Specifically, it demonstrates that elements such as teacher knowledge, student motivation, and the quality of university facilities do have a measurable impact on this important aspect of higher education.
-However, the model accounts for only 16.4% of the variance in student talent quality cultivation, suggesting that a significant portion of the factors influencing student development remain unmeasured.
-This limitation is reinforced by the moderate correlation observed among the predictors and the relatively low adjusted R Square, indicating a need for further research.
-Additional variables or more advanced modeling techniques may be required to better capture the complexity of talent cultivation within higher education institutions.
+The multiple regression analysis suggests that the factors considered in the study, such as teacher knowledge, student motivation, and the quality of university facilities, do have an impact on student talent quality cultivation.
+However, with only 16.4% of the variance explained by the model, it is clear that other, unmeasured factors play a significant role in influencing student talent development.
+Moreover, the moderate correlation and relatively low adjusted R Square indicate that further research is needed to explore additional variables or employ more advanced modeling techniques to better capture the complexity of talent cultivation in higher education.
+Here is a structured Hypothesis Testing Table for the hypotheses provided: